Biologically plausible single-layer networks for nonnegative independent component analysis: Single-layer neural networks for NICA

-Bio-NICA can be implemented in a single-layer neural network, Fig.~\ref{fig:NN}.
+Algorithm \ref{alg:online2} can be implemented in a single-layer network with 2-compartmental neurons and direct lateral connections, Figure~\ref{fig:direct}, so we refer to the algorithm as `Bio-NICA with 2-compartmental neurons'.
 The network consists of $k$ input neurons and $d$ output neurons.
-At each time step $t$, the $k$-dimensional mixture $\x_t$, which is represented in the input neurons, is multiplied by the weight matrix $\W$, which is encoded by the feedforward synapses connecting the input neurons to the output neurons.
-This yields the $d$-dimensional projection $\c_t=\W\x_t$.
-This is followed by the fast recurrent neural dynamics in Eq.~\eqref{eq:ode}.
-Here the matrix $\M$ is encoded by the lateral synapses connecting the neurons of the output layer.
-The equilibrium value of the dynamics \eqref{eq:ode} corresponds to the nonnegative output $\y_t$ in Alg.~\ref{alg:online}.
-We assume the $k$ input neurons store the $k$-dimensional vectors $\x_t,\ol\x_t$ and the $d$ output neurons store the $d$-dimensional vectors $\y_t,\c_t,\ol\c_t$, so the update for each synapse is local, i.e., it only depends on variables that are represented in the pre- and post-synaptic neurons.
+Each output neuron has a dendritic compartment and a somatic compartment.
+Feedforward synapses between the input and output neurons encode the weight matrix $\W_{xz}$ and recursive lateral synapses between the output neurons encode the weight matrix $-\W_{zz}$.
+At each time step $t$, the $k$-dimensional mixture $\x_t$, which is represented by the input neurons, is multiplied by the weight matrix $\W_{xz}$, which is encoded by the feedforward synapses connecting the input neurons to the output neurons.
+This yields the $d$-dimensional projection $\c_t=\W_{xz}\x_t$, which is computed in the dendritic compartments of the output neurons and then propagated to their somatic compartments.
+This is followed by the fast recurrent neural dynamics in equation \eqref{eq:ztupdate}.
+The equilibrium value of $\z_t$ corresponds to the nonnegative somatic activity of the output neurons.